DAism2019/DAO-contract/README.md

 # DAism
-DAism Smart Contract
+DAism's Smart Contracts

 #### Description
-This is a platform for DAO2
+DAism is a governance layer for Ethererum's DAOs and their dApps.

 #### Software Architecture
 truffle project